prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/installation_docs/debian/index.md

 The environment file contains options you can use to control your Funkwhale pod.
 Follow these steps to get a working environment up and running.

-1. Download the `.env` file to your `/srv/funkwhale/config` directory.
+1. Download the `.env` template to your `/srv/funkwhale/config` directory.

    ```{code} bash
    curl -L -o /srv/funkwhale/config/.env "https://dev.funkwhale.audio/funkwhale/funkwhale/raw/$FUNKWHALE_VERSION/deploy/env.prod.sample"